JBamheedor/CFapp/README.md

 Uses WebSockets through ActionCable to send real-time updates to users Models and controllers tested
-Designed and made interactive with Bootstrap and JavaScript Gems used: RSepc, FactoryBoy, Stripe, Brakeman, Memcached & Dalli, Redis
+Designed and made interactive with Bootstrap and JavaScript Gems used: RSepc, FactoryBoy, Stripe, Brakeman, Memcached & Dalli, Redis.